-The main matters related to the policy and set of criteria to assess the Company's exposure to credit risk related to loans granted are disclosed in Note 38.
+The main matters related to the policy and set of criteria to assess the Company's exposure to credit risk related to loans granted are disclosed in Note 39.

-Information about expected credit losses from loans and sureties and financial guarantees is disclosed in Note 21, Note 22, Note 24 and Note 39.
+Information about expected credit losses from loans and sureties and financial guarantees is disclosed in Note 18, Note 21, Note 23 a, Note 37.